Common names: Indigo Weed, Rattle Weed, Rattle Bush, Horsefly Weed

 Baptisia australis has very deep tap roots, therefore it is not recommended to be dug up once established (high risk of losing the plant).
 Before planting, make sure there is enough room for it to grow to its mature size of 3-5 ft. tall and 3-4 ft. wide.
 It is very well behaved by not being weedy or invasive.

 This bush prefers full sun and needs medium watering till established.
 Afterwards, it will be drought resistant (because of its deep root system).
 It should be planted in moist, well-drained clayish, gravely or sandy soil.
 There is no need to fertilize (it creates its own Nitrogen!) and it is very resistant to pests.

 Propagation of Baptisia australis Seeds

 Baptista australis can be propagated from stem cuttings in spring when new growth is still relatively soft (late April-May).
 Roots should emerge in about 8 weeks.

 There are some parasitic weevils that may infest the seed pods and cause the seed to be no longer viable.
-Because of this, extra care should be taken when selecting seeds for propagating.
+Because of this, extra care should be taken when selecting seeds from native settings for propagating.

-It can be grown from seeds sowed about 1/2″ deep, outdoors in late fall or spring.
-If started indoors, they need to be scarified and cold stratified for 6-12 weeks (**our stock of seeds is already SCARIFIED**).
-Soak these in hot water for 24 hours prior to planting in pots at a depth of about 1/4″.
+Sow Baptisia australis seeds about 1/2″ deep, outdoors in late fall or spring.
+If started indoors, they need to be scarified and cold stratified for 6 weeks (**our stock of seeds is already SCARIFIED**).
+Soak these in hot water for 24 hours, after stratification, prior to planting in pots at a depth of about 1/4″.
 It helps germination if bottom heat of 75F is provided until seedlings emerge.
 This should take 2-4 weeks.
 We get about 25-40% germination from these seeds.

 Buy Butterfly-safe Wild Blue Indigo Plants and Seeds

 There are many advantages to making this bush part of your landscape: